mike182uk/dotfiles/README.md

 ## Bootstrap Scripts

-In the bootstrap directory there are a couple of scripts to bootstrap the system.
+In the bootstrap directory there are a couple of scripts to bootstrap the system (install packages / configure system).

+- `brew.sh` - Installs and updates homebrew formulae
+- `pear.sh` - Installs and updates pear packages
+- `npm.sh` - Installs and updates node packages
+- `osx.sh` - Sets sensible OS X defaults